Skip to navigation Skip to content

 • A92009H - for immunisations given overseas

-If Services Australia (the agency) receives a history form that only notifies the AIR of a catch-up schedule, there is no need to key a header.
-See Record or amend catch up schedules in the Australian Immunisation Register (AIR) for more information.
+If AIR receives a history form that only has a catch up schedule (no vaccines listed), you do not need to create a claim header in mainframe.
+See Record or amend catch up schedules in the Australian Immunisation Register (AIR) for more details.

 Catch up schedule